arashid9-1/arashid9-1/README.md

    - Implemented Gao and Wang’s (2007) Unbalanced Panel (UP) model and an enhanced Autoregressive Mixed-Effects (ARME) model, based on Nagaraja et al. (2011), to estimate house price indices across 9,270 UK postcode sectors from 1996 to 2023, using HM Land Registry data.
    - Achieved a 21% reduction in prediction error (RMSE) with the ARME model compared to the UP model, demonstrating improved accuracy and reduced estimator bias.

-### 2. UK sector house price indices Animated Choropleth Map
+### 2. Animated Choropleth Map of UK House Price Indices
    - Developed an animated GIS visualisation displaying the evolution of relative house prices by UK postcode sector from 2008 to 2023, highlighting the dynamic housing market landscape.

 ### 3. Housing Market Forecasting Indicator: The Auction Discount Index